-Dubai Travel Warnings: Every city in the world has laws and rules and Dubai is not an exception.
-This article gives an insight into Dubai laws for tourists, which you may refer to as do’s and don’ts or social rules.
+Every city in the world has laws and rules and Dubai is not an exception.
+This article gives an insight into Dubai laws for tourists and expats, which you may refer to as do’s and don’ts, Dubai travel warnings or social rules.
 This will include dress code in Dubai or simply what to wear in Dubai, Dubai driving rules for visitors and punishments of violations and much more.

 It is widely acknowledged that United Arab Emirates which houses Dubai is one of the most liberal Islam nation; and that Emiratis are friendly, tolerant and generally open-minded to visitors.

-The liberalism of the UAE and of Dubai, and the qualities of Emiratis notwithstanding, Dubai has laws or do’s and don’ts binding on tourists and these must be taken seriously.
-These laws bind on tourists, whatever their country.
-In this connection, if you were traveling to Dubai, you MUST observe and adhere to the following Dubai travel warnings as offending any of them courts penalties (ranging from light to severe, although all are undesirable).
+The liberalism of the UAE and of Dubai, and the qualities of Emiratis notwithstanding, there are laws in Dubai for travelers and these should be taken seriously.
+For emphasis, the laws bind on tourists as well as expats, whatever their country.
+In this connection, if you were traveling to Dubai, you should observe and adhere to the following Dubai travel warnings as offending any of them courts penalties (ranging from light to severe, although all are undesirable).

-Whether you call it Dubai social rules, do’s and don’ts, Dubai travel warnings or even Dubai laws for tourists, the following will keep you from unnecessary punishment in Dubai.
+Whether you call it Dubai social rules, do’s and don’ts in Dubai, Dubai travel warnings or even Dubai laws for tourists and expats, the following will answer your questions keeping you from punishments in Dubai.

-What dress code doesn’t violate Dubai laws for tourists?
-What to wear in Dubai is not far fetched.
+What dress code doesn’t violate laws in dubai for tourists and expats?
+Dubai clothing laws or rules is not far fetched.
 First up, cross-dressing is illegal.
 Modest dressing is expected of every tourist; clothes should cover the top of the hands and of the legs.
 That is, ‘sleevelesses’ are not allowed.
 It is offensive if a woman’s underwear were visible.
 Swimming attires should be used at swimming venues only.

 In short, men and women should avoid nudity and anything that might sexually entice.
 Men cannot be freely bare-chested in the streets, for example.
 Clothing should not be transparent or display offensive pictures or information.
 Be careful about similar tattoos.
 Observe these do’s and don’ts or clothes-related social rules and avoid getting punished.